-The government did not effectively enforce applicable labor laws, and penalties were insufficient to deter violations.
+The government did not effectively enforce applicable labor laws, and penalties were not commensurate with those for other laws involving denials of civil rights.
 Authorities generally respected freedom of association in the formal sector.

 Worker organizations were not independent of government and political parties, employers, or employer associations, which sometimes sought to influence union decisions and actions.